 If left to spread, mold can also cause damage to the building itself, which can further endanger the safety of the people who work or live inside.
 Because of these threats, it’s a good idea to have asbestos, lead, and mold surveys to ensure your facilities are free of these hazardous materials.
 In some cases, these surveys are even required by law.

 What is an Asbestos Survey?

-An asbestos survey is a professional search for asbestos containing materials (ACMs) that identifies the type of material, location, and extent, or quantity.
-Asbestos can be found in flooring, roofing, drywall, insulation, siding, other building materials and in walls, attics, and on pipes.
+An asbestos survey is a professional search for asbestos containing materials (ACM) that identifies the type of material, location, and extent, or quantity.
+Asbestos can be found in flooring, roofing, drywall, insulation, siding, other building materials and in walls, and attics .
 Because most ACMs only contain a small amount of asbestos, they’re not always easy to locate or identify with a simple visual inspection.
 However, even a small amount of asbestos can be hazardous.
 Because of this, an asbestos expert (inspector) should perform the survey, and professional sampling and laboratory testing is often required.

 What is a Lead Survey?

 Building owners, managers, and potential buyers use lead surveys to check for the presence of lead-based paint on their premises.
 Lead-based paint was widely used in both residential and commercial buildings prior to the 1980s, so if your building was constructed before then, there’s a good chance it contains lead paint.
 While there are some telltale signs of lead-based paint (cracking and wrinkling, for example), the only way to know for sure is to have it professionally tested.